paranchamsae/paranchamsae.github.io/_featured_categories/server.md

 layout: list

 # The title of the tag's page.
-title: Subcategory2
+title: Server

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: subcategory2
+slug: server

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  서브 카테고리 2번 테스트
+  IIS, apache부터 EC2까지 :)

 # (Optional) You can disable grouping posts by date.
 # no_groups: true